mzivic7/endcord/configuration.md

     Maximum number of results when showing assist.
 - `assist_score_cutoff = 15`
     Cutoff for assist match score.
 Lower value will result in more results.
+- `external_editor = None`
+    Command or path to executable for launching external editor.
+Set to `None` to use system defaut.
 - `yt_dlp_path = "yt-dlp"`
     Path to [yt-dlp](https://github.com/yt-dlp/yt-dlp) executable or command.
 Used for playing youtube videos.
 - `yt_dlp_format = 18`